day8/re-frame/docs/WIP/CodeWalkthrough.md

 ## Initial Code Walk-through

 At this point in your reading, you are armed with:
- - a high level understanding of the 5 domino process (from re-frame's README)
+ - a high level understanding of the 6 domino process (from re-frame's README)
  - an understanding of application state (from the previous tutorial)

 In this tutorial, **we'll look at re-frame code**.
+Finally.

 ### What Code?